JetBrains/kotlin-multiplatform-dev-docs/topics/compose-multiplatform/compose-android-only-components.md

 // TODO

-Provide a reference of components that are available only for Android.
+* Provide a reference of components (functions) that are available only for Android and are not available in common code.
+* Provide a list of Android-only libraries.